Modular Exercises for Four-Point Blocks -- I: Introduction

-Subsequently, we consider the four-point correlation function by assembling the chiral and anti-chiral sides and appropriately summing over internal channels.
-Using the language of modular forms, what we do is to combine holomorphic and anti-holomorphic vector-valued modular forms into a modular invariant, non-holomorphic function.
-In other words, in the language of modular forms the crossing symmetry is nothing but the modular symmetry of the correlation function (with a universal factor removed).

-This is of course extremely reminiscent of the familiar relation between 2d CFT and modular forms when torus blocks and torus partition functions are considered.
-We summarize the analogy in Table \ref{tab:corr}.
-In fact, this is much more than just an analogy.
-In this paper we remark that in certain examples, the quantities on the torus side in Table \ref{tab:corr} of a VOA $\cV_t$ is precisely the same as the quantities on the sphere side of a VOA $\cV_s$!
-In the table, $M_\ast$ denotes the specific irreducible module corresponding to the ``twist field''.
-Moreover, one can combine a chiral- and anti-chiral copy of the VOAs $\cV_s$ and $\cV_t$ into full CFTs $\cT_s$ and $\cT_t$, and arrive at a CFT version of the correspondence that is also outlined in Table \ref{tab:corr}, where we write $\ast:=(M_\ast,\widetilde{M_\ast})$.
+In fact, in some instances the analogy to torus modularity runs deeper.
+Namely, we find that for certain VOAs $\mathcal{V}_s$ the four-point core blocks associated to a specific choice of external operators $M_*$ coincide with the characters of a different VOA $\mathcal{V}_t$.
+Moreover, one can combine a~chiral- and anti-chiral copy of the VOAs $\cV_s$ and $\cV_t$ into full CFTs $\cT_s$ and $\cT_t$, and arrive at a CFT version of the correspondence that is also outlined in Table \ref{tab:corr}, where we write $\ast:=\bigl(M_\ast,\widetilde{M_\ast}\bigr)$.
+We stress that for the same $\mathcal{V}_s$ the core blocks for different choices of ``twist field'' $\mathcal{M}_*$ may be in correspondence with the characters of different VOAs $\mathcal{V}_t$.
+This is the case for the Ising model, for which the four-point core block associated to the $h=\tfrac{1}{2}$ operator $\epsilon$ coincides with the characters of the $E_{8,1}$ Kac--Moody algebra, while the four-point blocks associated to the $h=\tfrac{1}{16}$ operator $\sigma$ coincide with the characters of the $A_{1,1}$ Kac--Moody algebra.

 Clearly, the versatile and powerful arsenal of modular forms should find applications in the computation of sphere four-point chiral blocks and the four-point correlators, just like it has been applied to the torus characters/partition functions to draw conclusions on a wide range of properties of 2d VOAs and CFTs.
+Indeed, while different techniques such as Zamolodchikov's recursion relation and the BPZ/KZ equations can be employed to determine the conformal blocks for different classes of theories, one of the major advantages of our approach is that it applies uniformly to Virasoro minimal models as well as to any rational conformal field theory with extended chiral algebras, and even to non-rational examples such as Liouville theory with one degenerate external operator, as we will see in Section \ref{sec:examples}.

-While we focus on laying out and proving the formalism in the present paper, in the companion paper \cite{followup} we will give more examples to illustrate the consequences of the modularity property.
+While we focus on laying out and proving the formalism in the present paper, in the companion paper~\cite{followup} we will give more examples to illustrate the consequences of the modularity property.
 We will also examine the aforementioned sphere-torus connection between $\cT_t$ and $\cT_s$ more systematically.